Karel Poborský: Manchester United

 Poborský was one several players from the Czech national squad at UEFA Euro 1996 who after the tournament left the Czech Republic to play elsewhere.
 Poborský received offers from Liverpool and Lazio, but in June 1996, he signed for Manchester United for a fee of £3.5 million.
 He made his club debut in the 1996 FA Charity Shield against Newcastle United, appearing as a substitute for Nicky Butt in a 4–0 win.
 Poborský also won a Premier League title-winner's medal in the 1996–97 season, in which he played in 22 out of 38 league games and scored three goals, and helped United reach the Champions League semi-finals.
 Due to David Beckham's rising stardom, Poborský remained at Manchester United for one and a half seasons; in December 1997 Poborský left that club, having made only six starts that season.
 His last match for United was a substitute appearance against Everton on 26 December.

 Benfica and Lazio

 in December 1997, Poborský moved to the Portuguese side Benfica for an undisclosed fee, signing a three-and-a-half-year contract to play for the club, which was managed by Graeme Souness.
 Poborský played for Benfica for three years, leaving shortly after manager Toni Oliveira became the manager in December 2000.

-In February 2001, Poborský joined Italian side SS Lazio on an 18-month contract for a transfer fee of £700,000.
+In February 2001, Poborský joined Italian side Lazio on an 18-month contract for a transfer fee of £700,000.
 He scored his first goal for Lazio in a 5–3 win against Verona on 25 February 2001.
 On the final day of the 2001–02 Serie A season, Poborský scored twice as Lazio beat title contenders Inter Milan 4–2, causing the title to go to Juventus.
 He left Lazio following the expiry of his contract at the end of the season.